 The rough breakdown of the two hours is below:

 Cooperative preschool is about involvement.
 Parents play an integral role during each preschool session and work together to create a safe dynamic environment for the children to explore.
 Parents' work at a station during free play and every other week attend parent education sessions (in the classroom).
 Basic parent duties include periodically providing snack, helping with cleanup, and holding a board or committee position for the year.
 Once a month, parents attend a mandatory evening parent education meeting that is facilitated by a trained Parent Educator.
 These meetings provide an opportunity to ask questions and to discuss a variety of topics relevant to your child's development.
 Through working at school and attending the meetings, parents get to know others in their community and learn valuable tools to enhance the growth of their children.

 The fee structure is outlined below: You pay monthly tuition for your child to attend co-op and you also pay a quarterly tuition (three times per year) to North Seattle Community College for your parent education portion.
-There is a non-refundable registration fee of $35.

 The class is on the Northeast corner of the North Seattle Community College campus, in Room 1405/1407 of the Instructional Building.
 The street address is 9600 College Way N. Directions are available at the NSCC Website and transportation options are outlined.